w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 ## Interoperability

-Transferring information and economic value is key to achieving the web3 vision of having a collaborative and trustless internet.
+The Web3 landscape's expansion into a multi-layered ecosystem highlights the need for interoperability.
+Blockchains compete and differentiate themselves based on decentralization, throughput, and specific use case focus.
+Some aim for a single high-performance base-layer blockchain, while others focus on decentralization through layer-2 networks.
+With such diverse approaches, it's crucial for distinct on-chain environments to interoperate, especially for developers building cross-chain applications and traditional systems interacting with multiple blockchains.

+Various cross-chain interactions are employed to achieve interoperability, including token swaps, token bridges, native payments, contract calls, and programmable token bridges.
+Each mechanism serves specific functions, such as facilitating the exchange of tokens between different blockchains or enabling smart contract interactions across chains.
+Other interoperability solutions validate the state of a source blockchain and relay transactions to the destination blockchain, which is essential for completing cross-chain interactions.

+Interoperability between chains having different consensus has been a challenging task.
+Most of hacks have exploited vulnerabilities in interoperability protocols.
 Polkadot provides secure interoperability through [XCM](../learn/learn-xcm.md) and [XCMP](../learn/learn-xcm-transport.md) to all blockchains attached to it.
-For more information, see the [Polkadot 1.0 page](./polkadot-v1.md).
+For more information, see the [Polkadot 1.0 page](./polkadot-v1.md) and the Polkadot Direction page.